Miskolc: Football teams

 Miskolc's most successful women's basketball team, DKSK Miskolc MISI, has won the National Cup twice.

 The DVTK Jegesmedvék ice hockey team plays in the Slovak-based Tipsport Liga.
 The team's home rink, Miskolc Ice Hall, is in the People's Garden downtown.
 It has 1 304 seats, a total capacity of 2 200, and opened in 2006.

 The women's volleyball team of MVSC also plays at the highest Hungarian level.

-Speedway Miskolc joined the Polish Second League in 2005 and achieved serious results.
-They won the 2007 European Speedway Club Champions' Cup with World champion Jason Crump.
+Former motorcycle speedway team Speedway Miskolc (8 times champions of Hungary) joined the Team Speedway Polish Championship from 2006 to 2010.
+They won the 2007 European Speedway Club Champions' Cup with world champion Jason Crump.
+They were based at the Borsod Volán Stadion.

 City parts of Miskolc

 Avas

 The Avas is a hill (234 m) in the heart of Miskolc.
 On the hilltop stands the Avas lookout tower, the symbol of the city.
 On the northern part of the hill, close to downtown Erzsébet Square, is the Gothic Protestant Church of Avas, one of the two oldest buildings of Miskolc (the other is the Castle of Diósgyőr.)
 The limestone caves of Avas are used as wine cellars; the narrow, winding streets give a Mediterranean atmosphere to this part of Avas Hill.
 The southern part of Avas, also called Avas-South, is where the largest housing estate of the city stands, with 10-story Socialist-style concrete buildings providing homes for about one-third of the city's population.